20kdc/c3ds-projects/natsue/docs/WebAPI.md

 Note that the list can change (most likely expand) as you're paging it in.
 You will have to deal with this.

 *Big scary caveat:* UINs are written `uid+hid`, but `+` has a different meaning.
 URL-encode this field!
 Or if you must fudge it, `%2B`.

+### GET /api/creaturePhotoMetadata?moniker=...&eventIndex=...

+Returns a creature life event photo's metadata (CreaturePhotoMetadata).

+### GET /creaturePhoto.png?moniker=...&eventIndex=...

+Not a typo; `/api` is not given here.

+Returns a creature life event photo's content.

+*This route can be public even if the API is not.
+However, this route can also be individually made non-public even if other API routes are public.*

 ## Object Definitions